Storware/kodo-endpoints-manual/first-steps/administration-levels.md

 KODO system consist of two levels of administration:

-* KODO administration level
+* KODO administration level - accessed through KODO Admin Portal
-* KODO organization administration level
+* KODO organization administration level - accessed through KODO organization portal

 ## KODO administrator level

 KODO administration level is the highest level of authorization.
-Logging in to the system with this level of authorization will allow to configure fundamental aspects of the system such as:
+Logging in to the system with this level of authorization you will log in to KODO Admin Portal.
+KODO Admin Portal allows you to configure fundamental aspects of the system such as:

 * General system settings
 * E-mail server settings